manugaurdl/detect-describe-discriminate/README.md

 ### Setting-up Data 💿

 - The data is available [Here](https://drive.google.com/file/d/1X-8ARlBbj-U_uMEQ-PfPN1tOQqU1hKox/view?usp=sharing) as a `.zip` file.
-- Either manually visit the link and donwload the `images.zip` in the root of this directory, or
+- Either manually visit the link and donwload the `dataset.zip` in the root of this directory, or
-- Download the `images.zip` via `gdown`
+- Download the `dataset.zip` via `gdown`

 ```
 pip install gdown